jobiols/odoo-env/README.md

                          config file
       -c CLIENT          Client name.
       -v, --verbose      Go verbose mode.
-Prints every command --debug            This option has three efects: 1.- when doing an update database, (option -u) it forces debug mode.
+Prints every command --debug            This option has the following efects: 1.- when doing an update all, (option -u) it forces debug mode.
 2.- When running environment (option -R) it opens port 5432 to access postgres server databases.
 3.- when doing a pull (option -p) it clones the full repo i.e. does not issue --depth 1 to git
-      --no-repos         Does not clone or pull repos used with -i or -p -R, --run-env      Run database and aeroo images.
+      --no-repos         Does not clone or pull repos used with -i or -p -R, --run-env      Run postgres and aeroo images.
       -r, --run-cli      Run client odoo, requires -c options --no-dbfilter      Eliminates dbfilter: The client can see any database.
                          Without this, the client can only see databases starting with clientname_
-      -S, --stop-env     Stop database and aeroo images.
+      -S, --stop-env     Stop postgres and aeroo images.
       -s, --stop-cli     Stop client images, requires -c options.
-      -u, --update-all   Update database requires -d -c and -m options.
-Use --debug to force update with host sources -d DATABASE        Database name.
+      -u, --update-all   Update all requires -d -c and -m options.
+Use --debug to force update with host sources
-      -m MODULE          Module to update or all for updating all the registered modules.
-You can specify multiple -m options.
+      -d DATABASE        Database name.
+Note that there is a dbfilter option by default the database name must begin with clientname_ -m MODULE          Module to update or all for updating all the registered modules.
+You can specify multiple -m options. i.e. -m all forall modules -m sales stock for updating sales and stock modules

 Tool to manage docker based odoo environments